astral-sh/uv/PIP_COMPATIBILITY.md

 uv does not support features that are considered legacy or deprecated in `pip`.
 For example, uv does not support `.egg`-style distributions.

-However, uv does have partial support for `.egg-info`-style distributions, which are occasionally found in Docker images and Conda environments.
-Specifically, uv does not support installing new `.egg-info`-style distributions, but it will respect any existing `.egg-info`-style distributions during resolution, and can uninstall `.egg-info` distributions with `uv pip uninstall`.
+However, uv does have partial support for (1) `.egg-info`-style distributions (which are occasionally found in Docker images and Conda environments) and (2) legacy editable `.egg-link`-style distributions.

+Specifically, uv does not support installing new `.egg-info`- or `.egg-link`-style distributions, but will respect any such existing distributions during resolution, list them with `uv pip list` and `uv pip freeze`, and uninstall them with `uv pip uninstall`.